eecs280staff/eecs280runestone/_sources/05_strings_streams_io/main.rst

 - | :code:`char filename[1024];`
   | Create a "buffer" that may hold many different cstrings (one at a time).
 The array contains lots of space, because some strings might be longer than others.
 The placement of the null character lets us know the end of the current cstring living in the buffer.
 For example, we might want to iterate through a list of file names and process them.

-**Exercise**

-   TODO

-.. fillintheblank:: ch04_01_ex_arrays_and_memory
-   :casei:

-   Determine whether each of the following statements are true or false.

-   |blank| Arrays can be resized if you need more space.

-   |blank| The elements in an array are stored contiguously in memory.

-   |blank| All elements in a particular array must be the same type.

-   |blank| All individual array elements must be the same size in memory.

-   |blank| Each array element lives at the same address in memory.

-   - :false|f: Correct!
-     :.*: Try again
-   - :true|t: Correct!
-     :.*: Try again
-   - :true|t: Correct!
-     :.*: Try again
-   - :true|t: Correct!
-     :.*: Try again
-   - :false|f: Correct!
-     :.*: Try again

-|

-.. admonition:: Walkthrough

-   .. reveal:: ch04_01_revealwt_arrays_and_memory

-      **false** Arrays can be resized if you need more space.

-      **true** The elements in an array are stored contiguously in memory.

-      **true** All elements in a particular array must be the same type.

-      **true** All individual array elements must be the same size in memory.

-      **false** Each array element lives at the same address in memory.

-|

 -----------------------------------------------------------------------
 Processing C-style Strings
 -----------------------------------------------------------------------

 For almost any operation we would like to perform on a cstring, the basic idea is that we set up a traversal by pointer loop that iterates until it happens upon the null character.
+As the pointer walks through the string, we perform whatever data processing or modifications we need by dereferencing the pointer to work with individual characters.

-Let's take a look at how this plays out in code and a few examples.
+It's generally a good idea to wrap up this kind of work in a function that can be reused wherever we need it.
+Let's take a look at how this plays out in code with a few examples.

+.. youtube:: lhoW6iwCl9M
+   :divid: ch05_02_vid_processing_cstrings
+   :height: 315
+   :width: 560
+   :align: center

+|

+**Exercise**

+Write the function :code:`strcpy` described at the end of the video above.

+This exercise is available on `Lobster <https://lobster.eecs.umich.edu>`_ as :code:`L05.2_strcpy`.

+.. shortanswer:: ch05_01_ex_strcpy

+   Paste your finished code for the exercise here.

+.. admonition:: Walkthrough

+   .. reveal:: ch05_01_revealwt_strcpy

-.. youtube:: TODO
+      .. youtube:: KOS5Oe2FvO0
-   :divid: ch05_01_vid_processing_cstrings
+         :divid: ch05_01_wt_strcpy
          :height: 315
          :width: 560
          :align: center

 |

 -----------------------------------------------------------------------
 The :code:`<cstring>` Library